-The New National Curriculum is now operational across the whole school and the teachers plan engaging programmes of study with the statutory frameworks to ensure coverage across all subject areas.
-We usually run mixed age classes (i.e. mixed Years 4 and 5 and mixed Years 1 and 2), so we have to operate a rolling programme across two years to ensure a class will have experience of the curriculum for both age groups in each class.
+The National Curriculum (2014) is operational across the whole school and teachers plan engaging and relevant programmes of study with the statutory frameworks to ensure coverage across all subject areas.

-We make use of the Assertive Mentoring assessment system for Maths across the year groups from Year 1 to Year 6.
-It provides tracking and target setting information for teachers that is regularly shared with the pupils and their parents.
-It identifies through regular assessments, the standard that the children are working at, their targets to aim for and the progress they are making towards those targets on a half-termly basis.
-We use the information to identify specific targets that should be attained in order to make progress.
-It identifies those children who are not reaching their expected levels and signposts the focus needed for the intervention support that will help them to improve.
-It also provides a skills assessment that helps us to identify gaps in knowledge in the basic mathematics skills and ensures we can track progress on a weekly basis.
+We make use of the PIXL Primary assessment and teaching resources for English and Maths across the year groups from Year 1 to Year 6.
+PIXL provides tracking and target setting information for teachers that is regularly shared with the pupils and their parents.
+It identifies through regular assessments, the standard that the children are working at, their targets to aim for and the progress they are making towards those targets.
+These resources and support we receive from our PIXL CPD package helps us to identify those children who are not reaching their expected levels and signposts the focus needed for the support that will help them to improve.
+It also provides a skills assessment that helps us to identify gaps in knowledge in the basic Mathematics and English skills and ensures we can track progress on a weekly basis.

 More details are available within our Curriculum Policy as well as our Marking, Assessment and Feedback Policy.

 Please see our Long Term Curriculum Maps for 2023-2024 located on individual class pages.